Brothers, Sons, Selves

 Why did President Obama want to meet and thank Brothers, Sons, Selves participants when he visited L.A. in August 2014?
-Because through their very first campaign, these young activists won a victory that served as a model for a similar effort in San Francisco, a statewide legislative campaign, and even as an example cited by the President’s “My Brother’s Keeper” initiative.
+Because through their very first campaign for the "School Climate Bill of Rights," these young activists won a victory that served as a model for a similar effort in San Francisco, a statewide legislative campaign, and even as an example cited by the President’s “My Brother’s Keeper” initiative.
 They had persuaded school officials to stop suspending students for “willful defiance,” a discredited discipline practice left over from failed “zero tolerance” policies that unfairly targeted African American and Latino young men.
 The new policy has resulted in a sharp drop in student suspensions, and both school districts are continuing to craft unified policies “to invest in learning, not incarceration.”

 The Brothers, Sons, Selves partnership supports coalition organizations through grant investments, leadership development, technical support and alliance-building.
 Youth participants identify the policy changes to fight for and new practices to support through community-based, participatory research and community organizing.
 Our young men have been heard by elected officials, government agencies and voters.
 They have testified before State Senators and Assembly Members, and an honored few have been introduced to and thanked for their work by the President of the United States.